 Music Theory/Literacy; Performance; Music History and Cultural Context; Analysis, Evaluation, and Critique; and Aesthetics.
 Knowledge and skills that students acquire through instruction include the abilities to think critically, solve problems resourcefully, make informed judgments, work cooperatively within groups, appreciate different cultures, exercise imagination, and be creative.

 Computers - The Standards of Learning for computer classes define the essential knowledge and skills necessary for students to access, manage, evaluate, use, and create information responsibly using technology and digital resources.
 They provide a framework for digital literacy and include the progressive development of technical knowledge and skills, intellectual skills for thinking about and using information, and skills needed for working responsibly and productively both individually and within groups.

-At the Alliance Academy International we place a high priority on assisting students to succeed in their core classes in preparation for High School.
-Core classes include: English/U.S. History (8th grade), Math/Science (8th grade), English/World History (7th grade) and Math/Science (7th grade), Bible and Spanish (depending on the level of Spanish).
-For those students who need additional support in these disciplines we provide Student Teacher Assisted Time (STAT).
-The STAT study times provide individualized assistance in core discip lines for students in need.
+At Alliance Academy International we place a high priority on assisting students to succeed in their core classes in preparation for High School.
+Core classes include: English, History, Math, and Science.
+Students also take Physical Education, Bible and Spanish (students are placed in classes depending on their proficiency level of Spanish).
+For those students who need additional support in these disciplines, we provide Study Halls, which give students the opportunity to ask for individualized assistance.

-We also offer a wide-variety of exploratory classes including computer, woodworking, keyboarding, home economics, choir, band, physical education, and art.
+We also offer a wide-variety of exploratory classes including computer, keyboarding, choir, band, and art.
 Algebra I is also offered to qualified students in the 8th grade for High School credit.
-Middle School students also participate in the CHAPEL / IMPACT program which helps and challenges students in their emotional, social, educational and spiritual growth.
+Middle School students also participate in the Christian Formation program which helps and challenges students in their emotional, social, educational and spiritual growth.